nicolasantonelli/regretCTB/README.md

 This project is for academic, non-commercial use.
 Contact the author for other uses.

-Author

-Nicolas Aantonelli
-MSc in Behavioral and Applied Economics
-Thesis Supervisors: doc.
+Author: Nicolas Antonelli (MSc in Behavioral and Applied Economics, University of Trento) Thesis Supervisors: doc.
 Austėja Kažemekaitytė and prof. Matteo Ploner